DOME-4-0/data-set-ontology/basic/keywords.md

 1. Dataset      -->  Data (https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#http://purl.org/dc/terms/title)
 3. title        --> Name [arbitrary string connected to something, and its a property at same time] (it is general but when applied to a data it is like a title)
 4. keyword      --> [arbitrary string connected to something, and its a property at same time]  (this is before the ontology, not a reductionist property).
-5. creator      --> role in the holistic branch, part of the process of data creation, and
+5. creator      --> [arbitrary string connected to something, and its a property at same time]
+6. publisher    --> the user (agent) that made the item available **on DOME**.
-6. issued       --> [date]
+7. issued       --> [date]
-7. publisher    -->
+8. publisher    -->
-8. license      -->
+9. license      -->
-9. source       -->
+10. source       -->
-10. URI         -->
+11. URI         -->
-11. homepage    -->
+12. homepage    -->
-12. path        -->
+13. path        -->
-13. description -->
+14. description -->

+# Elucidations
-keyword can be a string that can be used to represent a property, or a property that refers to something specific.
+* keyword can be a string that can be used to represent a property, or a property that refers to something specific.

-creator: there are different types of creators, are they the ones doing the measurement, or preparing the data, or uploaing the data etc.
+* creator: there are different types of creators, are they the ones doing the measurement, or preparing the data, or uploaing the data etc.

-in DCterm it is: `The entity responsible for producing the resource. `
+in DCterm it is: `The entity responsible for producing the resource. ` in EMMO role in the holistic branch, part of the process of data creation, and
+creator: the one responsible for creating the resource according to the publisher. i.e., it is not semantically llinked in the ontology.

+Publisher: The publisher can assign maintainer, we do not yet support this.